HomeHistorical IQ Tests › Burt's Mental and Scholastic Tests

 Burt, C. (1921).
 Mental and Scholastic Tests.
 London: P.S.
 King & Son.

 Cyril Burt (1883-1971) was the most influential British educational psychologist of the 20th century.
 He was knighted in 1946.
 His later twin studies are now known to have been partly fabricated (the Burt Affair, posthumously exposed in 1976-79), but the 1921 testing work appears to be sound.
-Read it on Internet Archive: https://archive.org/details/mentalscholastic00burt.
+Read it on Internet Archive: view it on the Internet Archive.